ervandew/eclim/src/doc/content/vim/common/util.rst

   <enter>.
 If you want to close the search window without selecting a file,
   hit <esc>.

+  All searching by this command is limited to the current project and any projects listed as dependencies.

   .. note::

     For performance reasons, this functionality depends on eclipse being aware